ConteEmanuel/Project-06/README.md

 # Project-06

-This is a DashBoard, part of the Odín Project Curse.
-Like an extra i made all the Icons with Inkscape and the chars using chart.js library.
+This is part of the Odín Project Curse.
+It's a DashBoard.I made all the Icons with Inkscape and the chars using chart.js library as an extra.